 Systems running RDP can be identified by specialized search engines like Shodan, which constantly scour the internet for connected devices and collect information about them.
-As of June 15, 2021, Shodan indicated that there were over 3 million systems on the internet with port 3389 open (registration may be required to view filtered Shodan queries).
+As of March 27, 2023, Shodan indicated that there were nearly 4 million systems on the internet with port 3389 open (registration may be required to view filtered Shodan queries).
 As you can see from the Shodan interface in Figure 2, over 1 million of those systems were in the US.

-Figure 2 // Over 3 million systems on the internet using port 3389 (Source: Shodan)
+Figure 2 Nearly 4 million systems on the internet using port 3389 (Source: Shodan Report, port 3389)

-Using a different query, over 2.7 million machines were found to be explicitly running RDP.
+Using a different query, over 3.1 million machines were found to be explicitly running RDP.
 For an attacker, all of these machines are potential targets to be explored.
 While logging in to an RDP system typically requires a username and password, these can be surprisingly easy for attackers to guess and many will lead to success.